 Feel free to play around with items from each day as your personal preference dictates.
 For example, if you’re doing ZC then you can have bacon, chicken and add some eggs.
 Alternatively, some days you may prefer the simplicity of a big steak.

 The carnivore diet is both new and old.
 It’s new in the sense that it has gained attention on social media these last 10 years, with a steep uptick in the last 5.
 In another sense, it’s truly old because low-carb diets have been the default diet for humans throughout their evolutionary history.
 What it certainly is not, is ‘just a fad’.

-Nutrita’s mobile app can help you undertake your carnivore diet experiment.
-We’ll make it easy to understand how your micronutrient needs may change and how your ketone levels may fluctuate, as well as help you track other markers to give you a more objective picture of your progress.
+Nutrita’s app Nutrita Pro can help you undertake your carnivore diet experiment.
+We’ll make it easy to understand how your micronutrient needs evolve, whether or not you’re eating correctly for your stated goals, and track your markers like weight and ketones.

 Did you like our post?